ismai117/kottie/README.md

 Now, let's explore how to control animation playback and adjust parameters.

 Controlling Playback
-You can control animation playback by using a mutableStateOf variable to toggle the animation on and off:
+You can control animation playback by using a mutableStateOf variable to toggle the animation on and off.

 ```kotlin
 var playing by remember { mutableStateOf(false) }